dfornis/dfornis/content/page/about.md

 license = "CC BY-NC-ND"
 lastmod = ""
 +++
 I'm a master student at the department of Economic History and Global Political Economy at Stockholm University.
-My main areas of focus are technology, knowledge, globalization and trust.
+My main areas of interest are information technology, transparency, globalization and trust.